vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 - The IP address used to communicate with the server
 - A wildcard domain that matches all of the FQDNs in a specific subdomain.
 For an example of a domain wildcard, see [https://en.wikipedia.org/wiki/Wildcard_certificate#Example](https://en.wikipedia.org/wiki/Wildcard_certificate#Example).

 #### `--tls-cname` {#tls-cname}

 Short name: None

-The FQDN or IP address to embed in the generated server certificate.
+The FQDN or IP address to embed in an auto-generated server certificate.
 Specify an FQDN, IP address, or a domain wildcard.
 If you provide a custom server certificate by using the `--cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.

 If you do not specify `--tls-cname` but you do set a static address for the VCH on the client network interface, `vic-machine create` uses that  address for the Common Name, with the same results as if you had specified `--tls-cname=x.x.x.x`.
 For information about setting a static IP address on the client network, see [Options for Specifying a Static IP Address for the VCH Endpoint VM](#static-ip).